cbwang-dev/CPAEP_note/Q L5.md

 	1. Common sparsity: regularization during training (bad after training) #todo plot
 	2. Structured sparsity: Lasso regularization
 4. Sparsity (broad sense) can be utilized to increase IO BW and reduce processing energy (sparse processors)
-	- dense CNN processor + MAC gating and DRAM compression: [[Envision#Utilizing sparsity by Huffman encoding]].
+	- dense CNN processor + MAC gating and DRAM compression: [[Envision#Utilizing sparsity]].
+		- *sparsity flags guard memory read and MAC execution.*
 		- Overhead as common dense CNN processor.
-		- No benefit to TP while underutilizing HW.
+		- No benefit to TP while underutilizing HW. (not real, more advanced methods available)
-	- sparse CNN processor: [[CHIP EIE]].
-Send only nonzero inputs and non-zero outputs to MACs.
-Utilize all MACs while preserving many book keepings. **There exists tradeoff between overhead introduced by book keepings and speed up w.r.t. utilization of MACs.**
+	- sparse CNN processor: [[CHIP EIE]]. *Send only nonzero inputs and non-zero outputs to MACs.* Utilize all MACs while preserving many book keepings. **There exists tradeoff between overhead introduced by book keepings and speed up w.r.t. utilization of MACs.**
 		- Overhead bigger than common dense CNN processor.
 		- Benefit more when huge sparsity.
-5. Structured sparsity can be more beneficial. #todo comparison plot
+5. Structured sparsity can be more beneficial.

 # Question 20
 > How can one analytically estimate the energy for executing a given neural network layer on a given hardware architecture? (cfr. [[#Question 22#Example for loop]])